AditiSrivastava2521/ecommerce-analytics-project/ecommerce-analyst-project/README.md

 ## What actually came out of it

-Total revenue across the ~22 months in the data was **$1.27M**.
-The USA and Germany are the two biggest markets ($245.6K and $230.3K), which together is over a third of everything.
+Total revenue across the 22 months in the data was **$1.27M**.
+USA and Germany are the two biggest markets ($245.6K and $230.3K), which together is over a third of everything.

-One thing that stood out: a single product, **Côte de Blaye**, brought in $141.4K on its own — that's more than 11% of total revenue sitting in one SKU.
-If I were advising the business, that's a concentration risk worth flagging, not just a "top product" to celebrate.
+What stood out to me was a single product, **Côte de Blaye**, brought in $141.4K.
+That's more than 11% of total revenue sitting in one SKU.

-Sales are also pretty concentrated on the people side — the top 3 of 9 employees (Margaret Peacock, Janet Leverling, Nancy Davolio) account for roughly half of all revenue.
-Might be worth digging into what they're doing differently before assuming it's random.
+Sales are also pretty concentrated on the people side since the top 3 of 9 employees account for roughly half of all revenue.

-Retention isn't really the problem here — only 1 of 91 customers placed a single order and never came back, so almost everyone is a repeat buyer.
-The RFM query is more useful for finding the customers who order rarely or spend little, rather than flagging churn.
+Retention isn't really the problem here since only 1 of 91 customers placed a single order and never came back, so almost everyone is a repeat buyer.

-Delivery lateness sits between 3.6% and 5.1% across all three shippers, close enough that I wouldn't blame any one carrier — if delivery speed is a concern, the bottleneck is more likely internal order processing than the shipping leg itself.

-## Running it yourself

-Open the notebook in Colab, upload the `data_raw` CSVs to your Drive in the same folder structure, run all cells.
-It'll clean everything, build the SQLite db, run the queries, and drop CSVs into `excel/` for you to build on.
-Power BI can either read those CSVs directly or connect to `northwind.db`.